-Be sure to keep these night feeds very calm and subdued so that your little one settles back to sleep as soon as possible.
-As soon as she is on the track to gaining weight nicely, ask your health care provider when you can stop waking her.
+Be sure to keep these night feeds very calm and subdued so that your baby settles back to sleep as soon as possible.
+As soon as they are gaining weight nicely, ask your health care provider when you can stop waking them.
 Keep track of your baby’s weight with Parent Sense app tracking functionality.

 Understanding night feeds in newborns

-By two to three months most babies are stretching for 6 -8 hours before needing a night feed and then three hourly thereafter.
-If your baby wakes more than this, try to cluster feed in the evening before 8pm to top them up so they sleep for longer.
-Two or three extra little snack feeds at this time can help.
+By two to three months most babies can go for 6 to 8 hours before needing a night feed and then three hourly thereafter.
+If your baby wakes more than this, try to cluster feed in the evening before 8pm to top them up.
+These two or three extra little snack feeds can help them sleep for longer periods.

-If they wake consistently three hourly at night and yet is gaining good weight, you can start to stretch your little one with a dummy or a little water on the first night waking.
+If they wake consistently every three hours at night and are gaining weight well, you can start to offer your baby a dummy or a little water at the first night waking to stretch the time before another feed.
 Be sure to do all night feeds quietly and calmly.
-Don’t burp your little one for longer than 5 minutes.
+Don’t burp your baby for longer than 5 minutes.

 Understanding night feeds in 4 – 6 month olds

-By now your baby will have stopped soiling their nappy at night.
-It is also fine to leave a wet nappy on for the night, without a change, if your baby has not poo’ed and does not have a tendency for nappy rashes.
+By now, your baby will have stopped soiling their nappy at night.
+It is fine to leave a wet nappy on for the night, if your baby has not poo’d and does not have a tendency for nappy rashes.
 By not changing the nappy and keeping night feeds quiet, you have more chance of your little one settling off to sleep immediately after the feed.

-Understanding night feeds in 6 – 18 months
+Understanding night feeds in 6 month olds & older

 Soon after 6 months of age, your baby should be sleeping through the night without needing nutrition.
 This means 8-10 hours of uninterrupted sleep.
-If your baby needs a feed at 4 am, do so quietly in their room.
+If your baby needs a feed in the early hours, do so quietly in their room.

-If your baby is over 6 months of age & still wakes for feeds frequently at night:
+If your baby over 6 months of age still wakes for feeds frequently at night: